dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 On the domain management page you may see a warning message to highlight potential issues with the Secondary DNS configuration, like:
 - The Secondary DNS configuration update is still propagating to the primary name server.
 - The configured secondary name servers are not all serving the same zone data as the primary.
-This could be due to propagation delays or an issue with the AXFR set up at the secondary DNS provider.
+This could be due to propagation delays or an issue with the AXFR set up at the Secondary DNS provider.
 - The name server delegation you have set up at your registrar is missing one or more of the name servers specified in the Secondary DNS configuration.

 ![Secondary DNS warning](/files/secondary-dns-warning.png)